Student Technologists and Entrepreneurs of the Philippines

-The Student Technologists and Entrepreneurs of the Philippines (acronym: STEP) is an organization formed by the consolidation of the former Future Farmers of the Philippines (FFP), Future Homemakers of the Philippines (FHP) and Future Agricultural Homemakers of the Philippines (FAHP) organizations.
+The Student Technologists and Entrepreneurs of the Philippines (STEP) is an organization formed by the consolidation of the former Future Farmers of the Philippines (FFP), Future Homemakers of the Philippines (FHP) and Future Agricultural Homemakers of the Philippines (FAHP) organizations.
 Its membership is composed mainly of high school students and out-of-school-youth (OSY).

 Mission

 The mission of the organization includes the following: